-Italy, not wanting a covid lockdown again, shows peril of targeted restrictions
+Italy, not wanting a covid lockdown again, shows peril of piecemeal restrictions

 That move amounted to a clampdown on nightlife, but many activities halted during the initial lockdown continue.
 Shops, schools and museums all remain open.

-Walter Ricciardi, the World Health Organization adviser to the health ministry, said in a TV interview that the latest measures are “not enough,” and that Italy would need restrictions in proportion with the “uncontrolled” spread in some parts of the country.
+Walter Ricciardi, the World Health Organization adviser to the Health Ministry, said in a TV interview that the latest measures are “not enough,” and that Italy would need restrictions in proportion with the “uncontrolled” spread in some parts of the country.

 Though Italy appeared to have controlled the virus into the summer, cases have grown exponentially — and now hospitalizations are rapidly rising, as well.
 On Sunday, the country recorded more positive cases — 21,273 — than in all of June and July combined.
-Most days throughout the late-summer, Italy saw fewer than 10 deaths attributed to covid-19; but in five of the past six days, the toll has risen above 100.
-More covid-19 patients are in Italian ICUs than on the day in March when Prime Minister Giuseppe Conte called the initial lockdown.
+Most days throughout the late summer, Italy saw fewer than 10 deaths attributed to covid-19, the disease caused by the novel coronavirus; but in five of the past six days, the toll has risen above 100.
+More covid-19 patients are in Italian intensive care units than on the day in March when Prime Minister Giuseppe Conte called the initial lockdown.

-In the run-up to that lockdown, Italians had felt fearful, and dramatically curbed their activity even before the government orders.
+In the run-up to that lockdown, Italians had felt fearful and dramatically curbed their activity even before the government orders.
 But it is different this time.
 Buses are crammed at rush hour.
 Many workers have returned to their offices.
 Even as Conte was announcing the latest measures Sunday afternoon, outdoor tables were packed with people sharing late lunches and early cocktails.
 The city had the feel of a store on the last day of a blowout sale, people trying to grab what they could before it was gone.

 Fabrizio Pregliasco, a virologist at the University of Milan, said even that kind of permitted socializing was enabling the virus to spread.